-After 11 years on varying doses of Citalopram, I’m looking to cut down, hopefully completely within two years.
-As part of this, I’ve been thinking about tools and techniques I can use to make the transition easier, and to help me manage my mind to prevent further relapse into the recurrent depression I’ve experienced in the past.
+After 11 years on Citalopram, I'm hoping to cut down.
+I’ve been thinking about tools and techniques I can use to make the transition easier, and to help prevent further relapse into the recurrent depression I’ve experienced in the past.

-I’ve come to recognise the main components of my ‘mental healthy toolkit’ as exercise and getting enough sleep, but smaller tools play their part too - my SAD light in winter, my diet (brazil nuts, bananas and dark chocolate are all supposed to enhance mood), my writing, my crafts and my garden.
+I’ve come to recognise the main components of my ‘mental healthy toolkit’ as exercise and getting enough sleep.
+Smaller tools play their part too - my SAD light in winter, my diet (brazil nuts, bananas and dark chocolate are all supposed to enhance mood), my writing, my crafts and my garden.

-But, I felt there was something missing.
-I wanted to try and better understand what might be happening to my thoughts and attitudes, how these interacted with my low mood and how I could respond.
+But I wanted to try and understand what might be happening to my thoughts and attitudes, how these interacted with my low mood and how I could respond.
 I've had some sessions of counselling and tried online CBT in the past - but never in way that felt like it was creating and sustaining any real improvement.

 It was while exploring these options that I returned to the Mindfulness based Cognitive Therapy for depression course at the London Buddhist Centre in Bethnal Green.